Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Evaluation Prompts

 \subsection{Answer Inclusion Evaluation Prompt}

-The answer inclusion prompt (Figure~\ref{fig:figA1_Answer_Inclusion_prompt}) determines whether a reasoning trace is answer-inclusive, i.e., whether the correct answer is derived, inferred, or identified at any point with supporting context.
-The evaluation does not assess final-answer correctness or the reasoning quality.
-Instead, it applies a lenient criterion that prioritizes detecting the presence of correct intermediate conclusions, even if the model later rejects them.
-Conversely, the judge explicitly excludes cases where the correct answer appears only as part of an unfocused enumeration or as a random guess.
-The prompt underlines the answer-inclusive error analysis presented in Figure~\ref{fig:fig2_error_categorization} and the quantitative results in Tables~\ref{tab:tabA1_answer_hit_musique}--\ref{tab:tabA3_answer_hit_2wiki}.
+The answer inclusion prompt in Figure~\ref{fig:prompt_answer_inclusion} determines whether a reasoning trace is answer-inclusive.
+A trace is answer-inclusive when the correct answer is derived, inferred, or identified at any point with supporting context.
+The evaluation does not check final-answer correctness or reasoning quality.
+The criterion is lenient and counts a correct intermediate conclusion as answer-inclusive even if the model later rejects it.
+The judge excludes cases where the correct answer appears only as part of an unfocused enumeration or as a random guess.
+The prompt is used in the answer-inclusive error analysis in Figure~\ref{fig:error_categorization} and Tables~\ref{tab:answer_hit_musique} to~\ref{tab:answer_hit_2wiki}.